w3c/wcag3/guidelines/groups/user-control/media-control/media-chapters.md

 :::

 :::example
-Iron Maiden's <cite>The Rime Of The Ancient Mariner</cite> is approximately 14 minutes long and isn't divided into movements.
+Iron Maiden's <cite>Rime Of The Ancient Mariner</cite> is approximately 14 minutes long and isn't divided into movements.
 This meets the exception and would not need to be divided into chapters.
 :::